snoopysalive/chord-sheets/README.md

-I've written this tool for creating lead sheets for the members of my band in a digital way as my handwritten ones are kind of unreadable and (which is true for every handwritten document) hard do maintain when changes occur.
+I've written this tool for creating lead sheets for the members of my band in a digital way as my handwritten ones are kind of unreadable and (which is true for every handwritten document) hard to maintain when changes occur.

 It's a tool for my own private usage but I've decided to share it with you.
-Maybe there are some fellows outside facing the same problem who don't want to dive into learing highly-sofisticated tools like LiliPond which seem way too large for my purposes.
+Maybe there are some fellows outside facing the same problem who don't want to dive into learning highly-sofisticated tools like LiliPond which seem way too large for my purposes.

 ## Beta Status